Concerns raised over safety of mines workers at BCCL

 As per the order issued by the Deputy Commissioner, Dhanbad the permission for mining has been granted on the basis of conditions that included "one meter" distancing and regular checkups of the workers involved.
 The conditions also mandate availability of sanitisers and masks and use of minimum workforce.

+BCCL has undertaken every possible step for safety of its underground workers including adherence to one meter distance and temperature check, the CMD said.
 A total of about 43,000 workforce is employed at BCCL.
-It was incorporated in January, 1972 to operate coking coal mines in the Jharia & Raniganj Coalfields, taken over by the government in 1971 to ensure planned development of the scarce coking coal resources in the country..
+It was incorporated in January, 1972 to operate coking coal mines in the Jharia & Raniganj Coalfields, taken over by the government in 1971 to ensure planned development of the scarce coking coal resources in the country.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)